PiControl Solutions

 Simultaneous Saccharification Fermentation

 Once inside the fermentation tanks, the mixture is referred to as mash.
-The glucoamylase enzyme breaks down the dextrins to form simple sugars.
+The glucoamylase enzyme breaks down the dextrin to form simple sugars.
 Yeast is added to convert the sugar to ethanol and carbon dioxide.
 The mash is then allowed to ferment for 50-60 hours, resulting in a mixture that contains about 15% ethanol as well as the solids from the grain and added yeast.

 Distillation

 The fermented mash is pumped into a multi-column distillation system where additional heat is added.
 The columns utilize the differences in the boiling points of ethanol and water to boil off and separate the ethanol.
 By the time the product stream is ready to leave the distillation columns, it contains about 95% ethanol by volume (190-proof).
-The residue from this process, called still age, contains non-fermentable solids and water and is pumped out from the bottom of the columns into the centrifuges.
+The residue from this process, called stillage, contains non-fermentable solids and water and is pumped out from the bottom of the columns into the centrifuges.

 Dehydration